How to 'Treat Yourself' on a Budget.

 Revisit an old hobby that you’ve let slide: drawing, writing, scrapbooking, gardening.

-Remember the old saying; a ‘treat’ isn’t a ‘treat’ if you do it all the time.
+Remember: a ‘treat’ isn’t a ‘treat’ if you do it all the time.

 So treating yourself with your fourth big café brunch in two weeks isn’t actually a treat, it’s eating into your budget for something else that is much more worthwhile.